mautic/developer-documentation-new/.github/CONTRIBUTING.md

 > [!IMPORTANT]
 >
-> The Mautic Developer Documentation contains multiple branches that represent specific versions of Mautic.
+> The Mautic developer documentation contains multiple branches that represent specific versions of Mautic.
 You should clone each branch into its own dedicated folder and make your changes within the appropriate folder.
 >
 > So, for example, when you need to make documentation changes for Mautic version 5, clone the branch `5.x` and save it in a folder.
 You can name the folder anything you want, but it's best to reflect the branch name.
 For example, use a name like `dev-docs-5`.